Ydeh22/dlplatforms/README.md

 ##### Please cite this work as:
 ***
-Chairi Kiourt, Umit Topouroglou, Tumay Chaita and Lefteris Moussiades, (2020), Deep Learning Platforms in Food Recognition, in......
+Chairi Kiourt, Umit Topouroglou, Tumay Chaita and Lefteris Moussiades, (2020), **Deep Learning Platforms in Food Recognition**, in *Submitted to SET 2020 Conference*, Athens, Greece.
+2-4 September 2020.
 ***